 - 1. if you want to implement a command-line script, use plac.call; - 2. if you want to implement a command interpreter, use plac.
-Interpreter: - for an interactive interpreter, call the .interact method; - for an batch interpreter, call the .execute method;

-- 3. for testing call the Interpreter.check method in the appropriate context or use the Interpreter.doctest feature; - 4. if you need to go at a lower level, you may need to call the Interpreter.send method.
+Interpreter: - for an interactive interpreter, call the .interact method; - for an batch interpreter, call the .execute method; - 3. for testing call the Interpreter.check method in the appropriate context or use the Interpreter.doctest feature; - 4. if you need to go at a lower level, you may need to call the Interpreter.send method which returns a (finished) Task object. - 5. long running command can be executed in the background as threads or processes: just declare them in the lists theoremands and mpcommands respectively.

-Moreover, remember that plac\runner.py is your friend.
+Moreover, remember that plac_runner.py is your friend.